 “There is clearly a visual and phonetic resemblance in the marks.
 The same are likely to deceive and cause confusion.
 Om Balajee Automobile (India) Private Limited is obviously seeking to encash upon the brand quality/goodwill which the mark BMW enjoys in the market and is prima facie guilty of infringement of the trade mark of BMW AG.”

-It was considered that, the facts of the present case are ‘materially different’ from ‘Nandini’ v.
+It was considered, the facts of the present case are ‘materially different’ from ‘Nandini’ v.
 ‘Nandhini’.
 The use of the mark DMW appeared to be a ‘dishonest act’, likely to ‘mislead an average man of ordinary intelligence’.
 Eashan Ghosh, rising stalwart in Intellectual Property Law matters, had this view to share:

 “How realistic is this?
 The products in question are luxury cars and e-rickshaws.
 Is it really foreseeable that one would be confused with the other?
 There is considerable doubt.